911 Emergency Calling

 Limitation of Liability

 Tridacom IT Solutions is not liable for any inability to access emergency services using VoIP services or for any failure in the routing of any 911 emergency calls.
-This includes situations involving equipment failure, service outages, power outages, or any other technical issue affecting the delivery of 911 emergency calls.
-By using our VoIP service, you acknowledge these limitations and agree to inform all potential users of these limitations.
+This includes situations involving equipment failure, service outages, power outages, internet connectivity issues, incorrect or outdated registered address information, or any other technical issue affecting the delivery of 911 emergency calls.
+By using our VoIP service, you acknowledge these limitations and agree to inform all potential users of these limitations and maintain accurate registered address information at all times.

 Regulatory Compliance